Embedding Method by Real Numerical Algebraic Geometry for Structurally Unamenable Differential-Algebraic Equations: The Embedding Method for S-unamenable s

-over a smooth component $C$ of $Z_{\R}(\bm{F}^{(\bm{c-1})})$.
-To simplify our description, we specify the full rank submatrix to be $\bm{\Jac}[1:r,1:r]$, which always can be done by proper permutations of variables and equations given by Algorithm $4$.
+over a component of constraints $C$ of $Z_{\R}(\bm{F}^{(\bm{c-1})})$.
+To simplify our description, we specify the full rank submatrix to be $\bm{\Jac}[1\:r,1\:r]$, which always can be done by proper permutations of variables and equations given by Algorithm \ref{alg:4} (see \ref{sec:alg}).